Blackberry Leaf Tea

 - Wait for two or more weeks.
 Original post[1] has six, with the longer time resulting in more tannins.
 The leaves should turn dark and get more floral smelling

 - When ready, remove leaves from the jar, separate them and dehydrate them.
-If you don't have a dehydrator or don't want to use an oven, just lay them out on a drying rack and wait.
+If you don't have a dehydrator or don't want to use an oven, just lay them out on a drying rack and wait for a few days.

 - Crush the leaves and put them into a container for storage.